 The reduction of capital resulting from the debit to Stock Dividends is offset by the increase in capital from the credits to the CSDD and PIC in excess of P/V – C/S or S/V – C/S accounts.

-Finally, when the new shares are issued, there is also no effect on shareholder equity.
+When the new shares are issued, there is also no effect on shareholder equity.

-Example 1 (Stock Dividend)
+Example 1 (Stock Dividend):

-On March 1, 2020 the ABC Company had 200,000 shares of its $5 par value common stock outstanding when its board of directors declared a 10% stock dividend.
+On March 1, 2020, the ABC Company had 200,000 shares of its $5 par value common stock outstanding when its board of directors declared a 10% stock dividend.
 At the time of the declaration, the market price per share was $15.00.
 The stock dividend will be distributed on March 31 to shareholders of record on March 15.

-Instructions

 Show all required journal entries.

 Solution: